![]() |

 Andean mythology surrounding the creator-god Viracocha who made the earth, sky,

-the beginning, across all eras and cultures.
+the beginning.
 UFOs, NDEs, OBEs, apparitions, and

-clairvoyance are universal experiences.
-These things are usually interpreted in religious
+clairvoyance are universal experiences that span all eras and cultures.
+These anonalous experiences are usually interpreted in religious

-evolutionary development makes it impossible for us to know that which for instance Dr. Jacques Vallée
+evolutionary development makes it impossible for us to know, for instance, that which Dr. Jacques Vallée

 suspects is a non human form of consciousness beyond space time that manipulates